l7mp/stunner/doc/AUTH.md

   password: "bar"
 ```

-Note that modifying TURN credentials goes *without* restarting the `stunnerd` pods: new connections
+Note that modifying STUNner's credentials goes *without* restarting the TURN server: new
-will need to use the modified credentials but existing TURN connections should continue as normal
+connections will need to use the modified credentials but existing TURN connections should continue
-(the application server may need to be restarted to learn the new TURN credentials though).
+as normal (the application server may need to be restarted to learn the new TURN credentials
+though).

 ## Longterm authentication